bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neville.md

 title: Watson (4), George Neville
 born: 1889
 died: 1961
-keywords: Neville, Mathematics, Mathematical Education, British Association, International Commission, Numerical Analysis, Approximation Theory
+keywords: eric harold neville,watson
-description: E H Neville was a professor of mathematics who developed several numerical algorithms & approximations, wrote two books and many papers, & shaped mathematical education.
+description: E H Neville was professor of mathematics at the University of Reading.
+He played an important role in mathematical education, particularly with the British Association for the Advancement of Science, with the Mathematical Association and with the International Commission on Mathematical Instruction.
+He wrote a number of important texts and many interesting articles.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---